 Corticosteroids help open your airways by reducing inflammation in the lungs.
 They can help reduce exacerbations and may even help you live longer.

 But they are only recommended for people with advanced COPD who have frequent exacerbations.
 This is because corticosteroids can cause serious side effects.

-The most common side effect is a fungal infection in the mouth or throat.
+The most common side effect is a fungal infection (thrush) in the mouth or throat.
 It can usually be avoided by gargling with water after each puff.
-Other possible side effects include weakened bones and easy bruising, but these are more common with steroid pills than with the inhaled versions.
+Other possible side effects include weakened bones and easy bruising, but these are more common with steroid tablets than with the inhaled versions.

 Corticosteroids can also increase your chances of getting pneumonia.
 So your doctor will be cautious about prescribing them if he or she thinks you are at high risk of pneumonia.

-Doctors use what's called a "stepwise" approach for COPD medications.
-This means that you start on the lowest possible dose of medication that's suitable for the severity of your symptoms.
+Doctors use what's called a 'stepwise' approach for COPD medications.
+This means that you start on the lowest possible dose of medicine that's suitable for the severity of your symptoms.
 Your doctor can then increase or reduce the dose or number of drugs you use, depending on what helps you most.

-For your first "step" you'll probably use a fast-acting inhaler.
+For your first 'step' you'll probably use a fast-acting inhaler.
 You can use this for quick relief when you get breathless.
-The medication keeps working for three or four hours.
+The medicine keeps working for three or four hours.